| Category | Keywords |

 assert x > 0, "x must be positive"

-If x = -1
+If x = -1, this will raise:

 AssertionError: x must be positive